amsheth/Work/Code/Readme.md

 # Issues Faced
 Sometimes the Serial1 would not upload the right values to the Boron.
 It was due to main 3 reasons:
--The Serial was displaying some outputs and it was taking up some amount of power.
+- The Serial was displaying some outputs and it was taking up some amount of power.
--The connection between RX-TX on the feather and TX-RX on the Boron were not impedance proof.
+- The connection between RX-TX on the feather and TX-RX on the Boron were not impedance proof.
--The Connection for RX-TX was not connected properly.This is RX of one board connected to TX of the other.
+- The Connection for RX-TX was not connected properly.This is RX of one board connected to TX of the other.